handsontable/handsontable/visual-tests/README.md

 | [Argos](https://argos-ci.com/docs/visual-testing)                      | An external visual testing service.
 We use it to compare screenshots.                                                                                   |
 | [GitHub Actions](https://github.com/handsontable/handsontable/actions) | GitHub's CI platform.
 We use it to automate our [test workflows](https://github.com/handsontable/handsontable/blob/develop/.github/workflows/test.yml). |

-When you push changes to a GitHub pull request, you trigger the following:
+When you push changes to a GitHub pull request:
 1. The [Visual tests linter](https://github.com/handsontable/handsontable/actions/workflows/visual-tests-linter.yml)
    workflow checks the code of each visual test.
 2. The [Tests](https://github.com/handsontable/handsontable/blob/develop/.github/workflows/test.yml) workflow runs all